RudgeLab/Tutorials/README.md

 # Tutorials
-Programming, image processing, data analysis, and other tutorials for the lab
+Programming, image processing, data analysis, and other tutorials for the synthetic biology lab.

-Tim is editing this file and Fernan Papafrita